Prospects for PBR detection of KM3-230213A-like events: PBR discovery reach

 see Fig.~1 in~\cite{Neronov:2025jfj}.
 In rescaling $dN/dE_\nu$ by a factor of $100$ to approximately account for the combination of exposure and detector size of IceCube relative to KM3NeT~\cite{Anchordoqui:2025xug,Yuan:2025zwe}, we obtain

-For this flux, we expect a BSM-burst fluence over an observation time of $1000~{\rm s}$ to be ${\cal F}_{\rm BSM} \sim 0.1~{\rm GeV}\ {\rm cm}^{-2}$ in the energy range of $10^{7.5} \lesssim E_\nu/{\rm GeV} \lesssim 10^{9.0}$.
-For an observation time of 20 days, we expect the fluence to be ${\cal F}_{\rm BSM} \sim 170~{\rm GeV} \ {\rm cm}^{-2}$ over this energy range, which is within the projected 90\% unified confidence level sensitivity of PBR shown in fig.~\ref{fig:3}.
-The population of transient sources proposed in~\cite{Neronov:2025jfj} has a cosmological distance scale of 20~Gpc.
-A precise description of the dependence of the PBR performance in detecting sources at various redshifts will be presented in an upcoming journal publication.
+For this flux of BSM messegers, we expect a fluence over an observation time of $1000~{\rm s}$ to be ${\cal F}_{\rm BSM} \sim 0.1~{\rm GeV}\ {\rm cm}^{-2}$ in the energy range of $10^{7.8} \lesssim E_\nu/{\rm GeV} \lesssim 10^{9.0}$.
+For an observation time of 20 days, we expect the fluence to be ${\cal F}_{\rm BSM} \sim 170~{\rm GeV} \ {\rm cm}^{-2}$ over this energy range.
+Both fluences are within the projected 90\%~CL sensitivity of PBR shown in Fig.~\ref{fig:3}.
+Furthermore, as one can check by inspection of Fig.~\ref{fig:skycoverage}, PBR's sky coverage (20 day mission with April 2027 launch) includes the KM3-230213A arrival direction (and a longer flight would cover a larger fraction of the sky).